 LEVELS OF ENGAGEMENT

 While discussed separately, these three aspects of engagement are highly synergistic where the recruiting effort can be greatly strengthened through educational or research support.
-To help interested partners navigate these different opportunities, we structure EEP with several levels of membership reflecting differing degrees of engagement.
+To help interested partners navigate these different opportunities, we structure ECEP with several levels of membership reflecting differing degrees of engagement.
 The following sections describe each of the levels: Recruiting Associate, Educational Sponsor, Team Sponsor, and Research Sponsor.

 Fig. 5 – Overlapping benefits of multi-tiered sponsorship.